elusivecodes/FyreCache/README.md

 **Has**

-Determine if an item exists in the cache.
+Determine whether an item exists in the cache.

 - `$key` is a string representing the cache key.